Steps to Selling Your Home:

 Once you accept an offer, there are still a few steps to complete before you make it to the closing table and hand your house keys over to the new owner.

-The buyer will need to get an appraisal done on the home.
+If the buyer is getting a mortgage, then they will likely need to get an appraisal done on the home.
 A home appraisal is an important step for both buyer and seller.
 A buyer cannot borrow more than the appraised value of a home.
 If the appraisal comes back lower than the offer, there are a few options.
 The buyer could pay the difference in cash, you could renegotiate the sale price, or both parties may need to walk away from the deal.
 The appraisal is an important consideration when pricing your home to sell.

 Another important step the buyer will need to take is to get the home inspected.
 If the inspection goes smoothly, closing should be a breeze.
 However, if the inspection uncovers issues with the home or any red flags, the buyer may want to renegotiate to a lower price, ask you to make the necessary improvements, or walk away from the deal.